stahlgazer/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n) because calculations are based directly with the size of n.

-b) O(n log n) or something similar because while operations increase with n, j is multiplied by 2 which decreases the amount of calculations needed in half for the 2nd loop.
+b) O(n log n) or something similar because while operations increase with n and there is a nested loop, j is multiplied by 2 which decreases the amount of calculations needed in half for the 2nd loop.

 c) O(n) or something simliar because the size of input directly affects how many recursions take place.